 1. Recognize writers as professionals (and treat them as such).

 Writers are not word-mills or content spinners.
 They’ve spent time and energy mastering the nuances of written communication.
 Great writers create, inspire, persuade and entertain, sometimes while jumping through hoops in a minefield.
 Treat them as professionally as you’d like to be treated, and view them as strategic partners – not employees.
+These writers are a huge asset in the remote work community that we know today.

 2. Do not treat content like a commodity (and pay for it like an asset).